Samsung/tizen-docs/docs/application/web/guides/cordova/dialogs.md

 The callback is invoked when the user performs an action.

-## Creating Prompts
+## Create prompts

-To show a prompt dialog box where the user can put some text, with a set of buttons:
+To show a prompt dialog box where the user can put some text, with a set of buttons, follow these steps:

 1. Define a callback method to be invoked when the user clicks a button.

-   The callback has 1 parameter: the `PromptData` object (in [mobile](../../api/latest/device_api/mobile/tizen/cordova/dialogs.html#PromptData), [wearable](../../api/latest/device_api/wearable/tizen/cordova/dialogs.html#PromptData), and [TV](../../api/latest/device_api/tv/tizen/cordova/dialogs.html#PromptData) applications) containing the user input and pressed button index.
+   The callback has 1 parameter: the `PromptData` object (in [mobile](../../api/latest/device_api/mobile/tizen/cordova/dialogs.html#PromptData), [wearable](../../api/latest/device_api/wearable/tizen/cordova/dialogs.html#PromptData), and [TV](../../api/latest/device_api/tv/tizen/cordova/dialogs.html#PromptData) applications) containing the user input and pressed button index:

    ```
    var promptCallback = function(results) {